esnible/mcp-gateway/docs/guides/isolated-gateway-deployment.md

 # Isolated MCP Gateway Deployment

 This guide demonstrates how to deploy MCP Gateway instances for your environment.
-Each deployment is given its own configuration for which MCP Servers to manage based on the MCPGatewayExtension resource that defines which Gateway it expects request from.
+Each deployment is given its own configuration for MCP Servers to manage based on the MCPGatewayExtension resource that defines which Gateway it expects request from.
+This allows for multiple MCP Gateway instances to be deployed within a single cluster.

 This guide assumes some knowledge about configuring an MCPServerRegistration.
 You can find more information in the following guide [register-mcp-servers](./register-mcp-servers.md).